christinazavou/O-CNN/tensorflow/allq.md

 **Q3.3.** does the property_name='feature' correspond to the "Input Signal" except if we specifically do some CNN calculations and call octree_set_property with that result - when it will correspond to the "CNN features"?

-**Q3.4.** is label always of zero rows because in the classification and shape completion dataset we don't have label for each voxel ? i.e. in a segmentation dataset where we should have a label for each voxel the label would have channel=1?!
+**Q3.4.** is label always of zero rows because in the classification and shape completion dataset we don't have label for each voxel(octant) ? i.e. in a segmentation dataset where we should have a label for each voxel the label would have channel=1?!

 Q4.
 I'm confused with the use of 'points' vs 'octree'.
 In the classification code, using 'octree' calls the DatasetFactory that reads from octree tfrecords, and using 'points' calls the DatasetFactory that reads from point tfrecords , transforms them and merges them to octrees.
-So is 'merge octree' a function that can run either on ".octree" or on ".points" and can generate either merged ".octrees" or merged ".points" accordingly?
-Both formats are in bytes and i can't see their difference and i see that is possible to call the octree_property function on either data loaded from ".points" file or ".octree" files...
+I saw that ```octree_property``` function can be called either on data loaded from ".points" tfrecords or from ".octree" tfrecords, and I thought that either way we will have octrees as data, but then why do we care to use resnet instead of ocnn?
+This makes me wonder if ```octree_batch``` function and ```octree_property``` function can run either on ".octree" or on ".points" and generate either merged ".octrees" or merged ".points" accordingly?
+Both formats are in bytes and i can't see their difference...

 the octree2mesh ... if i have a predicted octree from OCNN i will see equal size patches and if i predicted octree from AOCNN i will see different-size patches?!

 the autoencoder results are both input and output saved as ".octree" even if we use resnet or ocnn ... why/how why input of ocnn vs resnet are slightly different?

+if one of the losses is nan then total loss is nan!?